 In 1996 the NJDEP Division of Engineering and Construction received permission to reconstruct ~4000 feet of dike in Heislerville WMA along the Maurice River.
-The top elevation of the dike is 11.4 feet above mean low water, top width of 12 feet, 1.5: 1 side slopes with a toe width ranging from 12 to 35 feet.
+The top elevation of the dike ranges from 4.7 feet to 11.4 feet above mean low water, top width was built to 12 feet, 1.
+5: 1 side slopes with a toe width of 35 inches.
 The dike is constructed with dense grade aggregate and/or 1-5 roadway fill, and the side slopes armored with 12-24 inch recycled concrete rubble.